civican/legisinfo/44-1/bills/S-5/bill_text.md

         a substance or group of substances specified on the list of toxic substances in Schedule 1;

-        **a substance or group of substances with respect** to which subsection 166(1) or 176(1) applies; or
+        a substance or group of substances with respect to which subsection 166(1) or 176(1) applies; or

+        a product that contains a substance specified on the list of toxic substances in Schedule 1 or that may release such a substance into the environment.

+  **(1.1)** Subsection 56(1) and the portion of subsection 56(2) of the Act before paragraph (a) are replaced by the following:

+### Section 56

+      **(1)** The Minister may

+        identify every person or group of persons that manufactures, imports, processes or releases, or that uses in a commercial manufacturing or processing activity,

+        a substance or group of substances specified on the list of toxic substances in Schedule 1,

+        a substance or group of substances to which subsection 166(1) or 176(1) applies, or

-        **a product that contains a substance specified on the list of toxic substances in Schedule 1 or that may release such a substance into the environment.**
+        a product that contains a substance or group of substances specified on the list of toxic substances in Schedule 1 or that may release such a substance or group of substances into the environment; and

+        publish in the `Canada Gazette`, and in any other manner that the Minister considers appropriate, a notice requiring any person or class of persons identified by the Minister to prepare and implement a pollution prevention plan in respect of a matter referred to in subparagraphs (a)(i) to (iii).

+      **(1.1)** For the purpose of identifying the persons or groups of persons referred to in paragraph (1)(a), the Minister may publish in the `Canada Gazette`, and in any other manner that the Minister considers appropriate, a notice requiring any person or group of persons described in the notice to provide the Minister with any information that may be in their possession or to which they may reasonably be expected to have access, including information regarding their engagement in any activity involving a matter referred to in subparagraphs (1)(a)(i) to (iii).

+      **(2)** The notice referred to in paragraph (1)(b) may specify

   **(2)** Paragraph 56(2)(a) of the Act is replaced by the following:

-    the substance, group of substances or **product** in relation to which the plan is to be prepared;
+    the substance, group of substances or product in relation to which the plan is to be prepared;

+  **(2.1)** Subsection 56(5) of the Act is replaced by the following:

+    **(5)** On written request of a person who is the subject of a notice under paragraph (1)(b), the Minister may waive the requirement for that person to consider a factor specified under paragraph (2)(c) if the Minister is of the opinion that it is not reasonable or practicable to consider the factor on the basis of reasons provided in the request.

+### Section 10.1

+Subsection 58(1) of the Act is replaced by the following:

+### Section 58

+  **(1)** Every person who is required to prepare a pollution prevention plan under section 56 or 291 or under an agreement in respect of environmental protection alternative measures shall file, within 30 days after the end of the period for the preparation of the plan specified in the notice referred to in paragraph 56(1)(b) or extended under subsection 56(3), or specified by the court under section 291 or in the agreement, as the case may be, a written declaration to the Minister that the plan has been prepared and is being implemented.

 ### Section 11